Anti-tank mine: Off-route mines

 Off-route mines are designed to be effective when detonated next to a vehicle instead of underneath the vehicle.
 They are useful in cases where the ground or surface is not suitable for burying or concealing a mine.
-They normally employ a Misznay–Schardin shaped charge to fire a penetrating slug through the target armour.
-This self forging projectile principle has been used for some French and Soviet off route mines and has earned infamy as an improvised explosive devices (IED) technique in Israel and especially Iraq.
+They normally employ a Misnay–Schardin shaped charge to fire a penetrating slug through the target armour.
+This self-forging projectile principle has been used for some French and Soviet off route mines and has earned infamy as an improvised explosive device (IED) technique in Israel and especially Iraq.

 Due to the critical standoff necessary for penetration and the development of standoff neutralization technologies, shaped charge off-route mines using the Munroe effect are more rarely encountered, though the British/French/German ARGES mine with a tandem warhead is an example of one of the more successful.

-The term "off-route mine" refers to purpose designed and manufactured anti-tank mines.
-Explosively Formed Projectiles (EFPs) are one type of IED that was used in Iraq, but most "home made" IEDs are not employed in this manner.
+The term "off-route mine" refers to purpose-designed and manufactured anti-tank mines.
+Explosively Formed Projectiles (EFPs) are one type of IED that was used in Iraq, but most "home-made" IEDs are not employed in this manner.